alecheckert/emdiff/README.md

 3. From a `conda` environment with the dependencies above, run `python setup.py develop`.

 `emdiff` is likely to change in the future.
-The `develop` option will track changes in the source files as new version become available.
+The `develop` option will track changes in the source files as new versions become available.

 ## Expected input